isc-projects/bind9/doc/notes/notes-9.17.2.rst

    processing step that was causing this delay has now been removed.
    :gl:`#1834`

--  ``named`` could crash with an assertion failure if the name of a database node was looked up while the database was being modified.
+-  :iscman:`named` could crash with an assertion failure if the name of a database node was looked up while the database was being modified.
    :gl:`#1857`

--  When running on a system with support for Linux capabilities, ``named`` drops root privileges very soon after system startup.
+-  When running on a system with support for Linux capabilities, :iscman:`named` drops root privileges very soon after system startup.
 This was causing a spurious log message, ``unable to set effective uid to
    0: Operation not permitted``, which has now been silenced.
    :gl:`#1042` :gl:`#1090`